fomightez/sequencework/RetrieveSeq/README.md

 I have coded several for extracting various sequences or subsequences from FASTA files using biopython.
 For example, see `drafting_extracting_mito_chr_function.py`.

-# Related scripts by others
+# Related scripts/APIs by others

 - Haibao Tang's jcvi/MCscan software, see [here for links and info](https://github.com/fomightez/mcscan-binder), contains a script that collect sequennces matching features annotated in gff3 files: